-Focusing on the developmental needs of toddlers, Minnieland at Salem Field’s Toddler program is designed for the growing energy and curiosity of children ages 12-24 months old.
+Focusing on the developmental needs of toddlers, Minnieland Academy at Salem Field’s Toddler program is designed for the growing energy and curiosity of children ages 12-24 months old.

 These children have developed walking and exploration skills and through our indoor play equipment, soft play areas, pull and push toys, and large manipulative materials enable the toddler to explore his/her world in a safe, fun and exciting environment.